JavaScript: Arrays — Array Methods

 arr.pop()

 pop() returns the element removed.
-This is useful because, often times, we have to use the value in the program before losing it completely.
+This is useful because, often times, we have to use the value in the program before removing it.

 Following from the last code, let's remove the last two elements using pop():